This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Suitable for every type of coat.
 But should be used with care on dogs with sensitive skin.

 Combines cleansing effect and insect defense in one product.
-Can be more irritating to the dog skin than a classic shampoo.
+It can be more irritating to the dog skin than a classic shampoo.

 Organic or chemical dog shampoo?